+DAYS

-TO DAYS one alcohol-related vehicle fatality occurred (ND 2022)
+one alcohol-related vehicle fatality occurred (ND 2023)

-Yet, 184 people have died in alcohol-related crashes in North Dakota over the past 5 years.
-Alcohol is a factor in about 38% of fatal crashes in North Dakota annually.
+Yet, 191 people have died in alcohol-related crashes over the past five years and alcohol is a factor in about 35% of fatal crashes annually.
+The percent of alcohol-related fatal crashes shows an overall decreasing trend during the most recent five-year period (2019-2023).

-Approximately 1 in 7 (15%) adult arrests in North Dakota in 2022 were for Driving Under the Influence (DUI).
-The average blood alcohol content (BAC) among DUI offenders in North Dakota is .171 - well over the legal limit of .08.
+In 2023, approximately 17% of adult arrests were for Driving Under the Influence (DUI)2 and the average blood alcohol content (BAC) among DUI offenders was .172 - well over the legal limit of .08.

-Drive sober.
+Drive sober or find a sober ride.